L-1 VisasDo you qualify?

 What is an L1 Visa?

 The L-1 visa facilitates the temporary transfer of foreign worker in the managerial, executive or specialized knowledge category to the U.S. to continue employment with an office of the same employer, its parent, branch, subsidiary or affiliate.
 This non-immigrant visa is usually short term, and typically lasts months, to three to seven years.
-There are limits to renewal, unlike Investor E-Visas.
+There are limits to renewal.

 Qualifying Organization for an L1 Visa Petition

-• Subsidiary: Means a firm, corporation, or other legal entities of which o a parent owns, directly or indirectly, more than half of the entity and controls the entity; or owns, directly or indirectly, half of the entity and control the entity; o or owns, directly or indirectly, 50 percent of a 50-50 joint venture and has equal control and veto power over the entity; o or owns, directly or indirectly, less than half of the entity, but in fact controls the entity.
+• Subsidiary: Means a firm, corporation, or other legal entity of which: a parent owns, directly or indirectly, more than half of the entity and controls the entity; or owns, directly or indirectly, half of the entity and control the entity; or owns, directly or indirectly, 50 percent of a 50-50 joint venture and has equal control and veto power over the entity; or owns, directly or indirectly, less than half of the entity, but in fact controls the entity.

 A firm, corporation, or other legal entity which has subsidiaries.